 For coping with emotional affairs and inappropriate talk, you first need to ask yourself questions like: Why is your partner cheating on you?
 Are they investing less in your marriage?
 Are you investing enough in your marriage?
 Have you observed certain noticeable changes in your spouse?

 Intuitions can be really strong, but they are not always right.
 You need to have some definitive clues to back up your intuitions.
-Contemplate your emotions before you talk to your spouse about it.
+Contemplate your emotions before you talk to your spouse about them.
 Observe if you are being irrational, overly jealous, or very possessive of them.

 Also, check if you have been arguing a lot lately and if it is just the anger or resentment that is making you doubt your spouse.
 Once these facts are checked, you can then go ahead and calmly confront your partner about their emotional affair.
+In short, don’t go down the rabbit hole of “my husband had an emotional affair and I can’t get over it” unless you’re absolutely sure of what’s going on.

 Related Reading: Effects of an extramarital affair on the partner